ebzzry/ebzzry.github.io/src/en/reflections.md

 - A sheep can't be a shepherd to its fellow sheep because it is as weak as them.<br>

-- The ability of a parrot to talk does not mean it is aware of what it is talking about.<br>
+- The ability of a parrot to talk does not mean it knows what it is talking about.<br>

 - In the absence of meaningful content is entertainment.<br>